Does the aliasing loophole apply to signed characters?ithix_ Jj1hoHSsc Dnd hKo Pŝto Ssy.de

 In C++ there is an aliasing loophole which allows the object representation of any object to be read or written through some pointers of character type.

-Does this apply only to char
+Does this apply only to char and unsigned char or also to signed char?

 1 Answer

-No, the provision does not extend to signed char
+No, the provision does not extend to signed char.

 [basic.lval]